-Tracking Buoys Initiation criteria Notification of a Level 2 spill.
+Tracking B uoys Initiation criteria Notification of a Level 2 spill.
 May be deployed for a Level 1 spill if deemed beneficial by the On-Scene Commander Jurisdictional Authority AMSA (Commonwealth waters) or DoT (spills moving State waters) Control Agency AMSA (Commonwealth waters) or DoT (spills moving State waters) NB: Santos will undertake initial deployment of tracker buoys and will control this activity until such time that AMSA and/or DoT takes control.
-Objective Implementation monitor and evaluate tactics in order to provide situational awareness to inform IMT decision making Applicable MDO/MGO Lube oil/ hydraulic oil hydrocarbons ~ Х Termination criterionTracking buoy deployment will continue for 24 hours after the source is under control and a surface sheen is no longer observable, or Net benefit is no longer being achieved; or As directed by the relevant Control Agency.
-Refer to Section 16 for the Controls, Performance Objectives, Standards and Measurement Criteria to meet this objective.
+Objective Implementation monitor and evaluate tactics in order to provide situational awareness to inform IMT decision making Applicable MDO/MGO Lube oil/ hydraulic oil hydrocarbons • X Termination criterion Refer to Section objective.
+16 for the Controls, Performance Objective es, Standards and Measurement Criteria to meet this